RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ![alt text](images/get_started_4.png "")

 ### Manual Installation (After v5.17.0)
-Support for XCFramework has been added to **Kandy Link iOS SDK** with the v5.17.0 release.
-You can install **Kandy Link iOS SDK** as XCFramework by following the steps below.
+Support for XCFramework has been added to **Ribbon WebRTC iOS SDK** with the v5.17.0 release.
+You can install **Ribbon WebRTC iOS SDK** as XCFramework by following the steps below.
 (More information about XCFramework, see [link](https://help.apple.com/xcode/mac/11.4/#/dev6f6ac218b)).

-First of all, you must have the **Kandy Link iOS SDK** XCFramework file for installation.
-You can download from [this link](https://raw.githubusercontent.com/Kandy-IO/kandy-link-ios-sdk/$SDK_VERSION$/dist/MobileSDK_$SDK_VERSION$.zip).
+First of all, you must have the **Ribbon WebRTC iOS SDK** XCFramework file for installation.
+You can download from [this link](https://raw.githubusercontent.com/RibbonCommunications/webrtc-ios-sdk/$SDK_VERSION$/dist/MobileSDK_$SDK_VERSION$.zip).

 1. Go to project settings and navigate to **General**.
 2. Add **MobileSDK.xcframework** and **WebRTC.xcframework** under **Framework, Libraries, and Embedded Content** section.